mathewlowry/myhub-gpt/experiments/experiments 2 3 4 - visualisers.md

-# Experiments 2 3 4
+# Experiments 2 3 4 - text visualisers

 Experiments 2 & 3 were early experiments into thematic analysis and visualisation performed only via the chatgpt/myhub integration pilot, before I had the experimental system worked out.
 I then made Experiment 4 by tweaking the collections and prompts from Experiment 3.